 Square-jawed Allie has just broken up with her cheating boyfriend (Steven Weber) and needs a roommate to help with the high New York rent, so runs an ad, broadcasting her SWF status.
 Hedy moves in on the strength of her down-to-Earth compassion.

-Then everything gets pear-shaped.
-And that’s before Bridget’s boss (Stephen Tobolowsky) tries to rape her…
+Then everything gets pear-shaped (and I’m not talking about Bridget’s bottom).
+And that’s before Allie’s boss (Stephen Tobolowsky) tries to rape her pear shapes…

 Ladies, if there’s a lesson to be learned from this movie, it’s: Don’t Trust Men.
 Oh, and don’t trust women either.
-Matter of fact, the only trustworthy person in this movie is the gay guy.
+Matter of fact, the only trustworthy person in this movie is the gay guy (Peter Friedman).

-It’s a pity Fonda stopped acting after 2002, because her penchant for going bottomless was much appreciated by the monkey-spanking male populace.
+It’s a pity Fonda stopped acting after 2002, because her penchant for going bottomless was much appreciated by the male populations who loved pear shapes.